o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 }
 ```

-1. Required version for the kubernetes provider (`version >= 2.30 and version < 3`), see more at [Version Constraints](https://developer.hashicorp.com/terraform/language/expressions/version-constraints)
+1. Required version for the kubernetes provider (`version >= 2.30 and version < 3`), see more at [Version Constraints](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).
-2. Path to our kubeconfig file
+2. Path to our kubeconfig file.
-3. Context to use (preferably a local one)
+3. Context to use (preferably a local one).

 Here, targeting a remote cluster would be just a matter of changing the `config_context`, assuming the remote cluster is already configured in your [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file and accessible.